INTO-CPS-Association/fmu-rabbitmq/docs/data-handling.rst

 Functions
 ^^^^^^^^^^

-Some functions are are described in this seciton that  are used in the diagram in the subsequent section.
+Some functions are are described in this section that  are used in the diagram in the subsequent section.

 RabbitMQFMUCore.check